Final 2026 NFL Mock Draft Predictions

 21. Tampa Bay Buccaneers (via Trade w PIT) EDGE Akheem Mesidor, Miami

-The Buccaneers can trade out of fifteen and take the player I likely would have had them go.
-They need to add to their pass rush, and despite Mesidor already being twenty-five years old, he has shown a ton of ability to get to the quarterback, and he seems like a safe pick.
+The Buccaneers trade out of No. 15 and still land the player I likely would have had them take anyway.
+Tampa Bay needs to add to its pass rush, and despite Mesidor already being 25 years old, he has consistently shown the ability to get after the quarterback and seems like a safe pick.

 22. Los Angeles Chargers - EDGE Keldrick Faulk, Auburn

-The Chargers need to add to a thin pass rush group with an aging Khalil Mack.
-I think Faulk provides them a solid run defender who can set the edge, with upside as a pass rusher learning from Khalil Mack.
-I could see them reaching for a guard, but I don’t think it’s worth it this early.
+The Chargers need to bolster a thin pass-rush unit.
+Faulk gives them a solid run defender who can set the edge, who could develop into a better pass rusher under Mack’s mentorship.
+They could consider reaching for a guard here, but I don’t think there’s anyone worth taking here.

 23. Philadelphia Eagles - OT Max Iheanachor, Arizona State

-Lane Johnson realistically has one to two seasons left, and Iheanachor has a ton of upside but might not be ready to play just yet.
-Having him sit behind Johnson and then eventually take over as their right tackle is something the Eagles would do, and I think it would be a smart plan.
+Lane Johnson likely only has one or two seasons left, and Iheanachor has plenty of upside but may need time to develop.
+Letting him sit behind Johnson before eventually taking over at right tackle would be a smart long-term plan for the Philadelphia Eagles.

 25. Chicago Bears - S Emmanuel McNeil Warren, Toledo

-While there is a massive need on the defensive line, I think the Bears could look to address those needs on Day 2, with there being so much depth at those positions and them having two second-rounders.
-He is the best player available, and the Bears have said they want to pick that way.
+While there is a major need along the defensive line, the Bears could choose to address that on Day 2, given the depth at the position and the fact that they hold two second-round picks.
+He’s the best player available here, and Chicago has said they want to draft that way.

 27. San Francisco 49ers - OT Caleb Lomu, Utah

-30. Miami Dolphins - WR Omar Cooper Jr., Indiana
+30. Miami Dolphins - WR KC Concepcion, Texas A&M

-31. New England Patriots - EDGE TJ Parker, Clemson
+31. New England Patriots - EDGE Malachi Lawrence, UCF

-The Patriots need to add to a pass rush that was their only real defensive weakness last season, and Parker has a ton of upside.
-Though not my top edge rusher available, I think Vrabel will be able to work with Parker’s tools and get the best out of him.
+The Patriots need to add to a pass rush that was their only real defensive weakness last season, and Lawrence has a ton of upside.
+Though not my top edge rusher available, I think Vrabel will be able to work with his tools and unlock him as a stud pass rusher.

 32. Seattle Seahawks - CB Chris Johnson, SDSU

-I thought about adding an edge rusher here, but I think corner is a more pressing need at the moment, and Johnson is a solid prospect who has been rising up draft boards.
-I also thought about running back here, but I'm not sure Seattle would take one this early.
+I considered an edge rusher here, but cornerback feels like a more pressing need right now, and Johnson has been shooting up draft boards and could hear his name called Day 1.
+I also thought about running back, but I’m not convinced Seattle would go that direction this early.